 In addition, the Preservation will help Hawaii keep its place on the map as a tropical rainforest.

 Lisa Egerson is the founder of Hua'a Pua'a Preservation established in 2006.
-As Director, Ms Egerson coordinates community events, establishes fundraising opportunities and nagotiotes recieving and properly using donatied funds.
+As Director, Ms. Egerson coordinates community events, establishes fundraising opportunities and negotiates receiving and properly using donated funds.
 Previously, she was the President of a Land Development company.
-Lisa learned to live in the wilderness, off the grid in Alaska for 2 years with her family studying the importance of habitate stabilization, As an executive in the Hawaii State and Federal government for more then 25 years, Lisa served as a Federal preschool teacher and a State certified Nutritionist.
+Lisa learned to live in the wilderness, off the grid in Alaska for 2 years with her family studying the importance of habitat stabilization, As an executive in the Hawaii State and Federal government for more then 25 years, Lisa served as a Federal preschool teacher and a State certified Nutritionist.
 She taught people the importance of respecting the land as a food source.
 Furthermore, she served as the Advertising Director of the large Non-Profit, Mardi Gras Follies, a dance company that raised money for local charities for 15 years.
 On weekends, she guided and maintained a Hawaii tropical rainforest, class 3 hike for 5 years.
 Lisa has made Hawaii home for 26 years.

 Elliott Ross joined Hua'a Pua'a Preservation as the Chief Operation Officer in 2006.
 In early 2010, the board voted for him to become the Assistant Director.
 He has served in this capacity continuously since.
 Mr. Ross has been employed with the federal government for over 33 years as both an active duty service member and as a Department of Defense civilian.
 He has extensive management and technical expertise in both field and fixed facilities conducting antiterroism and emergency management operations.
 Elliott holds a Master of Science in Criminial Justice Administration and is currently pursuing a Master of Arts in Public Policy.
 He regularly performs community service in support of mutiple non-profits in Hawaii and elsewhere around the United States.
 He is involved in activities and operations of the American Legion, Shriners and other civic organizations.
 His service and leadership to Hua'a Pua'a is an example of his sincere dedication to duty and charity.
 During his free time, Mr. Ross enjoys hiking, fishing, nature photobigraphy and exploring state and national parks.